 If you are facing prison time, no doubt you’re looking for any way to minimize your time behind bars.
-Depending upon your crime and sentencing details, Florida offers you a chance to earn a reduction in the overall sentence imposed by the court via “gaintime,” say criminal defense lawyers with Gainesville’s Law Offices of Edwards & Mason Criminal Defense.
+Depending upon your crime and sentencing details, Florida offers you a chance to earn a reduction in the overall sentence imposed by the court via “gaintime,” say criminal defense lawyers with Gainesville’s Law Offices of Edwards & Jones Criminal Defense.

 In place in Florida since 1889, gaintime is designed to encourage satisfactory inmate behavior and to motivate participation in various prison and work programs.
 Types of gaintime afforded eligible inmates are:

 - Incentive Gaintime: Awarded to inmates for institutional adjustment and for work and participation in programs.
 Awards are made monthly and vary depending upon the inmates’ rated performance, and may be limited depending upon when the crimes for which they were sentenced were committed.
 For instance, inmates jailed for crimes committed on or after October 1, 1995 can earn up to 10 days per month, but must serve at least 85 percent of their sentence.

 - Meritorious Gaintime: Inmates who commit outstanding deeds such as saving a life or assisting in recapturing an escaped inmate can be considered for a maximum award of 60 days.

 - Education Gaintime: Awarded to inmates who satisfactorily complete the Mandatory Literacy Program.
 It’s a one-time award of six days per commitment.